 The recoverability of the related deferred acquisition costs is also considered through an assessment of the net present value of the future estimated cash flows for policies that are subject to commission, and as part of the liability adequacy test performed.
-As described in Note 17, the Company has no deficiency in the unearned premium liability at 30 June 2021 and 2020.
+As described in Note 17, it is anticipated that many claims have been deferred as a result of COVID-19 with members expected to receive treatment in the next financial year.
+These have been considered as part of the lability adequacy test and place the liability adequacy test in a negative position, requiring the \$5.2 million write-down of deferred acquisition costs.
+After the partial write down of deferred acquisition costs, the Company has no deficiency in the liability adequacy test at 30 June 2022 (2021: nil).